 My achievements are vast!
 The experience I have is dynamic and expansive.
 I am Thankful for all of it, I really am.
 I haven’t been gifted a lot of what I have achieved.
 It has all come down from solid hard work.
 Quite frankly I still cannot understand how I have achieved it all, despite my caring responsibilities and what I have had to manage.

 If you are interested in reading through the vast amounts of articles about my volunteering and all the palaeontology stuff I have been up to you can view them all on my LinkedIn page.
-I hope this blog post has been insightful and helpful especially.
-If you are wanting to pursue a career in palaeontology and would like advice feel free to email me through my contact page!
+I hope this blog post has been insightful and helpful especially if you are wanting to pursue a career in palaeontology.
+If you would like advice about how to get into palaeontology feel free to email me through my contact page!